donsheehy/greedypermutation/planning.md

 # greedypermutation Planning

+## The `point` class should instead use the one in MetricSpaces

+This would also allow us to use other Lp distances.

 ## Documentation

 - [ ] Document the quadratic algorithm
 - [ ] Include examples and figures in the docs
 - [ ] Give CLI example usage

+## Something looks funny in the weights update

+I think the weight update should be in a separate loop or it should simply add the weight of each child as it goes.

 ## Factor out all the metric space stuff